-To use a pH test strip, you'll need to gather the hydroponic solution you want to test, the pH test strip, and a chart showing the colors corresponding to different pH levels.
+To use a pH test strip, you’ll need to gather the hydroponic solution you want to test, the pH test strip, and a chart showing the colors corresponding to different pH measurement range.

 - To use the strip, simply dip it into the solution you’re testing.

 - The strip will change color based on the pH of the solution.

 - You can then compare the strip’s color to the chart to determine the pH of your solution.